ar0ne/big_brother/readme.md

 If you need different working hours, you might also want to update timer config (by default from 09:00 till 20:00)

-To install you could use `$ sudo ./install.sh` or do it manually.
+To install you could use `$ ./install.sh` or do it manually.

-To check logs: `journalctl -u big-brother.service`
+To check logs: `journalctl --user -u big-brother.service`